 At St. Mary’s Academy, we believe part of being a community means that we share and grow together; we come together in respect to learn and understand one another.
 Our students come from more than 70 different zip codes and bring with them diversity in its many forms.

-It is part of our school’s mission “to recognize and welcome diversity as a positive force within their future world.”
+In support of our school’s mission, St. Mary’s Academy recognizes and welcomes diversity as a positive force within our world.
 As we build a strong community, we strive in all we do to show respect, promote justice, and act in our faith.

 We cherish our distinct community recognizing and appreciating the variety of gifts, talents, and treasures we all exchange with each other.
 In our Lower School, we celebrate religious holidays, cultures, and other milestones with respect and honor that are the ethos of our shared community modeled by our ancestors, the Sisters of Loretto.